 - 1. Volunteers: At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPA-T10) annually.
 The application process will not be complete until the PREA Acknowledgement Form is signed and returned to the center/location and available for examination during the peer review process, DPS/Juvenile Justice audits, or federal audits. - 2.
 Custodial Agents: Custodial Agents will receive PREA refresher training annually that will include the Sexual Abuse and Harassment 101 lesson plan. - 3.
-Contract persons/agencies (who have direct contact with residents): Contracts should include language that reflects commitment to a zero tolerance of sexual abuse and sexual harassment, and the contract person's duty to report any allegations of resident sexual abuse or sexual harassment either by another resident or by staff.
+Contract persons/agencies (who have direct contact with residents): Contracts should include language that reflects a commitment to zero tolerance of sexual abuse and sexual harassment, and the contract person's duty to report any allegations of resident sexual abuse or sexual harassment either by another resident or by staff.
 All contractor training shall be documented on the PREA Acknowledgement Form (OPA-T10).
 All contracts should reflect the contractor's obligation to adopt and comply with PREA Standards"

-Interviews with both contracted staff and a volunteers confirmed they received training when they were initially granted access to the facility and that they continue to receive the training annually.
-The Volunteers did miss a year of training when outside access for non essential activities was halted during the pandemic.
+Interviews with both contracted staff, a volunteer, and an intern confirmed they received training when they were initially granted access to the facility and that they continue to receive the training annually.
+The Volunteers did miss a year of training when outside access for nonessential activities was halted during the pandemic he reports .he was provided the refresher this spring.

 Indicator (b) The training as noted in indicator (a) includes distinct levels of training which address how to report a PREA concern.
 Contracted staff providing direct services to residents undergo full DPS PREA training.
 Individual volunteers who have routine visits (religious staff) get the full training of PREA 101.
-The one time visitor gets an abbreviated educational on PREA.
+The PCM reports one-time visitor gets an abbreviated educational on PREA.
+On the Auditor first day the PCM reviewed information about PREA posted in the lobby.
+She confirmed that in addition to volunteers and contractors, they provided the same initial information to all visitors including families.
 All individuals entering the facility will have access to information on PREA and how to report a concern.
 The Auditor saw postings informing all visitors on PREA, the zero-tolerance stance of NCDJJDP, and how to report a concern.
-The individual stopped and explained the information to me on the postings and reported families are provided similar education when they come for family visits.
+The individual stopped and explained the information to me on the postings and reported families are provided with similar education when they come for family visits.